casey-barr/casey-barr.github.io/_posts/2021-08-06-A-Protestation-in-the-Defense-of-Privacy.md

 I urge others to get and stay informed on this topic, and any other that threatens digital privacy.
 A good resource is the [Electronic Frontier Foundation](https://www.eff.org/), which characterizes itself as the leading nonprofit defending digital privacy, free speech, and innovation.

-You can [sign an open letter](https://appleprivacyletter.com/) (I did) that protests against Apple's development and forceful implementation of this feature onto the consumers of its devices.
+You can [sign an open letter](https://appleprivacyletter.com/) (I did) that protests against Apple's development and forceful implementation of this feature onto the consumers of the devices it produces.
 The general mission statement of the letter is as follows:
 >**Our Request**

 >We, the undersigned, ask that: